Self-adjoint extensions and stochastic completeness of the Laplace-Beltrami operator on conic and anticonic surfaces: Introduction

 From the above theorem (see Remark~\ref{rmk:dirneu}) it follows that $u_N^\pm=\lim_{x\rightarrow 0^\pm} |x|^{-\alpha}\,\partial_x u(x)$ and, if $-1<\alpha<1$, that $u_D^\pm=u(0^\pm)$.
 Moreover, the last statement implies that

 In particular, if $\alpha\le -1$ the Friedrichs extension does not impose zero boundary conditions.

-Clearly, the disjoint dynamics extensions will give an evolution for which \ref{q1} has negative answer.
-On the other hand, the mixed dynamics extensions will permit information transfer between the two halves of the space.
-Since by Theorem~\ref{thm:sa}, to classify the self-adjoint extensions for $\alpha\in(-3,-1]$ it is enough to study $\delfz$, this analysis completely classifies the self-adjoint extensions in this case.
+Clearly, the evolutions associated with the disjoint dynamics extensions yield a negative answer to \ref{q1}.
+On the other hand, the mixed dynamics extensions permit information transfer between the two halves of the space.
+Since to classify the self-adjoint extensions for $\alpha\in(-3,-1]$ it is enough to study $\delfz$, this analysis completes the classification for this case.
 On the other hand, since for $\alpha\in(-1,1)$ all the Fourier components are not essentially self-adjoint, a complete classification requires more sophisticated techniques.
 We will, in turn, study some selected extensions.

 \begin{rmk} The mixed dynamics extension with $K=\text{Id}$ is the \emph{bridging extension} of the first Fourier component, which we will denote by $(\delfz)_B$.
 If $\alpha\in(-3,-1]$, the bridging extension $\delb$ of $\delcomp$ is then defined by \eqref{eq:decompfourier} with $A_0=(\delfz)_B$.
 The bridging extension for $\alpha\in(-1,1)$ is described in the following section. \end{rmk}